How to Create a Brand Message in 5 Simple Steps

 What Do Your Competitors Say?

-It is easy to get into the habit of comparing what you are doing to what your competitors are doing.
-Many times, when we see the competition doing something we like or that appears to be working well, we are tempted to copy them.
+It’s easy to get into the habit of comparing what you’re doing to what your competitors are doing.
+When they do something we like or that appears to be working well, we’re often tempted to copy them.

 To learn truly learn how to create a brand message that makes an impact, you must know how to position your business in a unique way.
-You can’t do that when you are mimicking the competition.
-What you can do is take inventory of what your competitors are saying in their brand messages and find your place among them.
+You can’t do that when you’re mimicking the competition.
+However, you can analyze their brand messages and improve on them.

 The Structure of Your Brand Message

 Step 1: The Brand Promise

 You must have this in place before you can move on to the next step.
 It takes time to find a strong brand promise may take some time to develop, but it is the foundation on which the other steps are built.
 Keep trying new things and making improvements until you land on the perfect fit.

 Step 2: Positioning Statement